emb-riscv/specs-markdown/csrs.md

 ## Thread Stack Pointer (`spt`)

 The `spt` CSR is an XLEN-bit read-write register that holds the stack pointer used by the application current thread.
+It is intended to multi-threaded applications.

-It is a CSR because access to the stack pointer may occur in context switching routines and needs to be fast.
+This register is a CSR because access to the stack pointer may occur in context switching routines and needs to be fast.

 | Bits | Name | Type | Reset | Description |